siddgood/billboard-hit-prediction/README.md

 The stacked model achieved high accuracy and TPR that is comparable to the improved logistic regression and bagging model.
 However, more importantly, the stacked model greatly improved the AUC.

 #### Penalized Regression:
+Due to a large number of features (Spotify features + lyrics bag-of-words), I decided to use a penalized logistic regression model.
+This imposes a penalty to the logistic model for having too many variables.
+This results in lowering the dimensionality of the feature spacing by shrinking the coefficients of the less important features toward zeros.
+I specifically used the following penalized regression techniques:

+- **Ridge Regression**: all the features are included in the model, but variables with minor contribution have their coefficients close to zero
+- **Lasso Regression**: the coefficients of less contributive features are forced to zero and only the most significant features are kept

+(an explanation regarding penalty methods and shrinkage can be found [here](https://stats.stackexchange.com/questions/179864/why-does-shrinkage-work)